smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 - The edge clusters in the diagram can be installed and provisioned by using [OpenNESS Media Analytics Flavor](../../flavors.md).
 - The cloud cluster in the diagram can be any type of cloud cluster, for example: Azure Cloud.
 - The composite application - SmartCity is composed of two parts: edge applications and cloud (web) applications.
-  - The edge application executes media processing and analytics on the multiple edge clusters to reduce latency.
+  - The edge application executes media processing and analytics on multiple edge clusters to reduce latency.
   - The cloud application is like a web application for additional post-processing, such as calculating statistics and display/visualization on the cloud cluster side.
-  - EMCO user can deploy the  SmartCity applications across the clusters.
-Besides that, EMCO supports override values, profiles for operator to satisfy the need of deployments.
+  - An EMCO user can deploy the  SmartCity applications across the clusters.
+Besides that, EMCO supports override values, profiles for the operator to satisfy the need of deployments.
   - For more details, refer to [SmartCity Deployment Practise with EMCO](#smartcity-deployment-practise-with-emco).

 This document aims to familiarize the user with [OpenNESS deployment flavor](../../flavors.md) for EMCO installation and provision, and provide instructions accordingly.